 A. IMBRA (International Marriage Broker Regulation Act) is legislation that, theoretically, is designed to give foreign women more information about US men.
 It was attached (it failed to pass when it was initially introduced on its own) to the larger Violence Against Women and Department of Justice Reauthorization Act.
 It went into effect in March, 2006.

 A. All you need to do is to complete the form that we provide for you in the members area when you register.
 The form only takes a minute or two to complete and consists of questions regarding certain past criminal acts, marital status, history of restraining orders, whether or not you have children, if you have ever sponsored a fiancée in the past, and the states you have resided in, (It does not contain your personal information such as your address or any information that could be used for identity theft in any way!) and is affirmed by you as being true and correct.
-The form is then translated into the woman’s native language and must be viewed by each woman you are interested in prior to any exchange of personal contact information.

 A. The law states that it does not matter where the company was set up, United States, Russia, or any country for that matter, it still must comply with this law if it is selling contact information to US residents.
 The problem will come in when your fiancee applies for her visa.
 The consular officer must ask her how she met and if she used the services of an International Matchmaker Organization.
 If you used an agency that does not comply her fiancée visa can be denied.
 Thus it is very important that you use an agency that is complying with this legislation.